pfackeldey/evermore/docs/evermore_for_CMS.md

 Please note that evermore is treating statistical uncertainties through Gaussian rather than Poisson modifiers, comparable to the behavior of [pyhf](https://pyhf.readthedocs.io/en/latest/likelihood.html#mc-statistical-uncertainty-staterror).
-However, unlike pyhf, evermore allows to define a threshold on the number of true, simulated events per bin below which the statistical uncertainty is modelled per process.
-The threshold value is negative by default, meaning that the per-process treatment is always applied.

 ```{code-block} python
 import jax